eficode-academy/rf-advanced-web-katas/exercises/04-iframes.md

 ### Overview

-- Implement a wrapper keyword for running other keywords inside an iframe.
+- Implement a wrapper keyword `Run Inside Iframe` for running other keywords inside an iframe.
   - The keyword takes 3 arguments: the iframe, the keyword, and the arguments for that keyword.
   - It selects the iframe as its first step.
   - It executes the given keyword as the second step.